uhray/boilerplate/doc/boilerplate.md

 #### Static Page Organization

-In addition to the backend and frontend components of the Boilerplate's app directory, there is also a [static](https://github.com/uhray/boilerplate/tree/master/app/static) directory.
+In addition to the backend and frontend parts of the Boilerplate's app directory, there is also a [static](https://github.com/uhray/boilerplate/tree/master/app/static) directory.

 ```bash
 app/